tercen/asinh_operator/README.md

 Input parameters|.
 ---|---
-`scale`             | numeric, the scaling factor to use before the asinh transformation, default is 5
+`scale`  | numeric, the scaling factor to use before the asinh transformation, a NULL value indicates different scaling values per channel, default is 5

 Output relations|.
 ---|---